-The general ledger for each period is to be maintained separately so as to avoid and double balancing or mess in the accounts.
+The general ledger for each period is to be maintained separately to avoid double balancing or mess in the accounts.

 Step #6 – Correct any Errors

-The final step is to cross verify the balances and recheck whether there are any mathematical errors; if any of the errors found, rectify them so as to maintain proper records.
+The final step is to cross verify the balances and recheck whether there are any mathematical errors; if any of the errors are found, rectify them to maintain proper records.